 Each year, tourists from all over the world descend on Boston to take in the city’s historical and cultural sights.
-Most head straight to the Freedom Trail -not that there’s anything wrong with that-but there’s so much to see and do in Boston beyond that two-mile brick path.
-Here are nine under-the-radar ideas from our friends at HI Boston hostel.
+Most head straight to the Freedom Trail -not that there’s anything wrong with that — but there’s so much to see and do in Boston beyond that two-mile brick path.
+Here are nine ways to experience off-the-beaten-path Boston.

 If it’s a sunny summer day, hop on the Boston Harbor Islands ferry for a quick ride to Spectacle Island.
 Once the dumping ground for dirt from the city’s “Big Dig” highway project, the 105-acre island now sports one of the Harbor Islands’ only sand beaches.
 There also are five miles of hiking trails, which lead to the top of the highest point in the Harbor.

 2. Enjoy free entertainment at Boston Harbor Hotel

 If you’re traveling on a budget, head to the Boston Harbor Hotel, where you’ll find free outdoor entertainment all summer long.
 Bands perform from 6 to 10 p.m. on Tuesday, Wednesday, and Thursday nights on a floating stage right on Boston Harbor.
 Then on Friday nights, you can watch popular movies like “Breakfast at Tiffany’s” and “Splash” after the sun goes down.

 3. Stand in the middle of the Mapparium